 No matter where you buy reading glasses, your experience should be a walk in the park.
 Most people buy their readers at pharmacies, online, or from their optometrist.
 Here’s a breakdown of what you’ll find at each and why you might choose one over the others:

-Pharmacies and other retailers often carry discount reading glasses in a range of powers, though you might not find the same selection as you would online.
+Pharmacies and other retailers often carry discount reading glasses in a range of powers, though you might not find the same selection of powers and styles as you would online.

 Online stores have the largest selection of sizes, colors, powers, and prices.
-You’ll also find specialty items online, such as high-powered readers and customizable pairs for those with different prescriptions in each eye.
+You’ll also find specialty items online, such as high-powered readers and customizable pairs for those with different power needs in each eye.

 Purchasing reading glasses from an optometrist’s office is usually much more expensive.
 Most people who choose this route have very specialized eyewear needs.

 Unlike Rx glasses, reading glasses come in set levels of magnification, or powers, from +0.25 and up.
-You can use this diopter chart, take our quick quiz, or visit your optometrist to determine your reading glasses strength.
+You can use this guide to help you find your power, take our quick quiz, or visit your optometrist to determine your reading glasses strength.
 Just know that you don’t have to buy reading glasses from your eye doctor once you get your eyes tested.
-To keep your wallet happy, you can shop for discount reading glasses online or at a store afterwards.
+To keep your wallet happy, you can shop for discount reading glasses online or at a store afterward.

 If you need a magnification stronger than what’s on our diopter chart, don’t worry!
-Finding high-powered readers online is easy and affordable.
+Finding high-powered readers (+4.00 to +7.00) online is easy and affordable.

 Full frame, half frame, and bifocal reading glasses have different benefits.
 Depending on your needs, one might better suit you.

-With full frame readers, the entire lens has the same amount of correction power.
+With fully magnified readers, the entire lens has the power of your choice throughout.
 These are best for people who only need help seeing up-close or for those who will only be wearing their reading glasses for a short period of time.

 Bifocal reading glasses bring you the best of both worlds–a magnified lower lens for up-close viewing and an unmagnified lens on top.
 This allows you to see both near and far without taking your glasses off, making bifocals an ideal choice for multitaskers.
 Imagine this: You can read while watching television and keep your glasses on after perusing the dinner menu.

-Fully magnified and bifocal readers are also available in tinted sunglass versions, which are perfect for reading by the pool or skimming the baseball lineup.
-Shop sun readers here.
+Did you know?
+Fully magnified and bifocal readers are also available in tinted sunglass versions called sun readers, which are perfect for reading by the pool or skimming the baseball lineup.

 Still Stumped When It Comes to Buying Readers?